axibase/atsd/rule-engine/notifications/custom-github.md

 The `Endpoint URL` should look as follows: `https://api.github.com/repos/axibase/${repository_name}/issues/${issue_id}/comments`

 Keep the `${repository_name}` and `${issue_id}` placeholders in the URL path so that one can customize them in the rule editor.
-This would allow you to add a comments for different issues using the same web notification.
+This would allow you to add a comments to different issues using the same web notification.

 Enter an existing authorization token in `Authorization` header or create a new one.